AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Methodology

-Despite their limited robustness under complex dynamics, MCFI and FRUC methods~\cite{haavisto1989fractional, nakaya1994motion, castagno1996method, lee2002adaptive, ha2004motion, choi2007motion, kang2008motion, huang2008multistage, wang2010motion1, wang2010motion2} lay the conceptual foundation for modern VFI.
-This core principle, which involves explicit motion estimation followed by motion-guided warping, remains central to many modern learning-based models and is now enhanced with deep feature representations and end-to-end training.
-Importantly, classical motion-compensated strategies offer valuable insights into the inductive biases that shape modern VFI architectures.
-Concepts such as motion locality, piecewise rigidity, and spatial warping, which originated from block-based estimation, are implicitly retained in modern mechanisms including deformable convolutions~\cite{dai2017dcn, zhu2019deformable} and local attention~\cite{vaswani2017attention}.
-Furthermore, the challenges encountered in this approach, such as occlusion handling and motion discontinuity, have directly influenced the design of occlusion-aware blending modules and bidirectional flow formulations in recent models.
-In this light, traditional motion models serve as both a historical foundation and a conceptual framework for the progressive development of VFI architectures.
+Despite their limited robustness in handling complex dynamics, MCFI and FRUC methods~\cite{haavisto1989fractional, nakaya1994motion, castagno1996method, lee2002adaptive, ha2004motion, choi2007motion, kang2008motion, huang2008multistage, wang2010motion1, wang2010motion2} laid the conceptual foundation for modern VFI.
+Their core principle, explicit motion estimation followed by motion-compensated warping, remains central to many modern learning-based models and is now enhanced with deep feature representations and end-to-end training.
+Importantly, classical motion-compensated strategies introduced valuable insights into the inductive biases that shape modern VFI architectures.
+Concepts such as motion locality, piecewise rigidity, and spatial warping, which originated from block-based estimation, are implicitly retained in modern mechanisms like deformable convolutions~\cite{dai2017dcn, zhu2019deformable} and local attention~\cite{vaswani2017attention}.
+Furthermore, challenges faced by early approaches, such as occlusion handling and motion discontinuity, have directly motivated the development of occlusion-aware blending, bidirectional flow formulations in contemporary VFI models.
+In this light, traditional motion models serve as both a historical foundation and conceptual framework for the progressive development of VFI architectures.